marnec/ML/docs/pages/ML-39-DeepLearningCNN7.md

 ---

 # U-Net
+The U-net architecture is one of the more important and foundational neural network for object detection today

 ## Region proposal
 In the body of work about object detection an influential idea that has been proposed is **region proposal**.
 One of the classic region proposal algorithm is called R-CNN.